sladictilen/MyMovieDatabase/README.md

 - TMDB - where we get movie info, popular list, similar movies
 - Local database - where we store only your To-Watch List and Watched movies.

-This project is not finished - still in development.
+This project is not finished - **still in development**.
 Not ready for daily use just for testing.

 To do:
 - various bug fixes